serilog/serilog-aspnetcore/README.md

 #### ASP.Net 6.0

-ASP.Net 6 combines the `Startup` and `Program.main`, add Serilog like this:
+ASP.Net 6 combines the `Startup` and `Program.main`.
+Setup Serilog like this:

 ```csharp